ttiny/deploy/README.md

 ======
 A Node.js tool for git and Docker deployments.

+_The project is in pre-release state and is still being shaped by using it and finding better ways to do so in our environment._

 The tool performs three functions (not necessarily all of them):

 1. [Synchronizes](#git-commands) local git repositori(es), possibly triggered